 No transfer credits are allowed into the graduate certificate program in Health Care Administration.
 For the Master of Science program in Health Care Administration, a student may submit a written petition for transfer of credits for appropriate courses successfully pursued on the graduate level at another accredited institution, in partial fulfillment of the requirements for a graduate degree at King's College.
-Up to nine credits may be transferred.
+Up to nine credits may be transferred from an accredited institution.